scalastuff/scalabeans/README.md

 0.2-SNAPSHOT status
 -------------------

-All tests pass now with Scala 2.9.0.
-Unfortunatelly, code doesn't compile with 2.8.1
+All tests pass now with Scala 2.9.0 and 2.8.1

-It can be obtained from OOS Sonatype snapshots repository:
+It can be obtained from OOS Sonatype snapshots repository, use classifier 2.8.1 for Scala 2.8.1:

     <dependencies>
     ...